AI virtual assistants vs. chatbots

 Watson Assistant is designed to plug into your customer service ecosystem, integrating with your platforms and tools, making the entire customer experience smarter and simpler from start to finish.
 This makes your customers’ interactions with your business feel more like a meaningful relationship with someone who genuinely cares, and less like a series of random, fragmented conversations with strangers.

 IBM also understands that a customer experience isn’t just about the conversation—it’s about protecting sensitive data, too.
 That’s why we bring world-class security, reliability, and compliance expertise to the design of all Watson products.
-In addition, IBM helps you protect your investment by giving you the flexibility to deploy Watson Assistant on-premises, in the IBM Cloud or with another cloud provider of your choice via IBM Cloud Pak® for Data.
+In addition, IBM helps you protect your investment by giving you the flexibility to deploy Watson Assistant on-premise, in the IBM Cloud or with another cloud provider of your choice via IBM Cloud Pak for Data.

 The bottom line